valeriansaliou/sonic/README.md

 In the configuration file, ensure that:

-* `channel.inet` is set to `0.0.0.0:1491` (this lets Sonic Channel be reached from outside the container)
+* `channel.inet` is set to `0.0.0.0:1491` (this lets sonic be reached from outside the container)
 * `store.kv.path` is set to `/var/lib/sonic/store/kv/` (this lets the external KV store directory be reached by Sonic)
 * `store.fst.path` is set to `/var/lib/sonic/store/fst/` (this lets the external FST store directory be reached by Sonic)

-Sonic Channel will be reachable from `tcp://localhost:1491`.
+Sonic will be reachable from `tcp://localhost:1491`.

 ### Configuration